bartelsx/gpp_research/README.md

 I made my algorithm in Connect4_Ai.

-I made my algorithm in a different solution so that I can use it with different UIs.
+I made my algorithm in a different projects so that I can use it with different UIs.

 In the Connect4_Console, you can find everything for the Ui.